Grenadier: Origins

 The infantry of the Dutch States Army, influenced by their French invaders, adopted grenadiers in 1672.
 By 1678 six men in each company were trained to throw hand grenades, developed by the Dutch master fireworker Johan van Haren.

-In May 1677 the English Army ordered that two soldiers of every Guards Regiment were to be trained as grenadiers; in April 1678 it was ordered that a company of grenadiers be added to the senior eight regiments of foot of the army.
+In May 1677, the English Army ordered that two soldiers of every Guards Regiment were to be trained as grenadiers; in April 1678 it was ordered that a company of grenadiers be added to the senior eight regiments of foot of the army.
 On 29 June of that year the diarist John Evelyn saw them drilling at an encampment at Hounslow, near London:

 Grenades

-The first grenades were small iron spheres filled with gunpowder fused with a length of slow-match, roughly the size of a tennis ball.
+The first grenades were small iron spheres filled with gunpowder fused with a length of slow-match, and roughly the size of a tennis ball.
 The grenadiers had to be tall and strong enough to hurl these heavy objects far enough so as not to harm themselves or their comrades, and disciplined enough to stand at the forefront of the fight, light the fuse and throw at the appropriate moment to minimize the ability of an enemy to throw the grenade back.
 Understandably, such requirements led to grenadiers being regarded as an elite fighting force.

 Early distinctions of dress and equipment

 The wide hats with broad brims characteristic of infantry during the late 17th century were in some armies discarded and replaced with caps.
 This was originally to allow the grenadier to sling his musket over his back with greater ease while throwing grenades (initially, only these troops were provided with slings).
 It has been suggested that a brimless hat also permitted the grenadier greater ease in throwing the grenade overhand.
-Preben Kannik, former Curator of the Danish Army Museum, however, definitely states that grenades were thrown underarm and that it was the slinging of firearms that required the special headdresses typical of early grenadiers.
+Preben Kannik, former Curator of the Danish Army Museum, however, definitely states that grenades were thrown underhand and that it was the slinging of firearms that required the special headdresses typical of early grenadiers.

+The grenadiers of the French infantry were by the 1690s distinguished from their musketeer colleagues by special issues of equipment.
+These included slings for their flintlocks, curved sabres instead of straight swords, large leather pouches for grenades and hatchets.

 By 1700, grenadiers in the English and other armies had adopted a cap in the shape of a bishop's mitre, usually decorated with the regimental insignia in embroidered cloth.
 In addition to grenades, they were equipped with Flintlock muskets.
 Attached to the shoulder belt was a brass 'match case' that housed the slow match used to ignite the grenade fuse, a feature that was retained in later grenadier uniforms.